Nozbe/NoOffice.org/_book/pay.md

 2. **To make sure the salaries are rising every year** - whatever happens, the components of the formula make sure that every year the salary raises automatically.
 A person's salary will never be lower than it is today.
 3. **To make salaries predictable for everyone** - for each team member this creates a sense of security - they know exactly what they're earning now and how it's calculated and they can estimate how it will go up next year.
 For the company it's easier to predict cash-flow and budget estimates so that we stay healthy and profitable.

 What follows is how we implemented this.
 It's not a universal formula and many companies approach this differently.
 This is our way and probably in a few years it's going to be revised.
-If you're a business owner or a director or manager in a company, hopefully this serves as an inspiration for you and a good starting point for your kind of formula.
+If you're a business owner or a manager in a company, hopefully this serves as an inspiration for you and a good starting point for your kind of formula.

 ## Components of Nozbe's Salary Formula